mubinsaeed/Muse-Ecommerce-website-/README.md

 # Muse-Ecommerce-website-
-Muse is clothing brand website having categories of men's wear, women's wear and accessories
+Muse is clothing brand website having categories of men's wear, women's wear and accessories This website was created using html,css,bootstrap,ejs templates,expressJs as middleware and mysql as the database The server file fetch the data of products from api and populate the data dynamically and then render products on webpages
 # Following below are the images of the website

 ![1](https://user-images.githubusercontent.com/127494370/224294503-540ae559-8477-45c1-b19b-879de8b72c27.JPG)